 Images

 Brand style books include hows, whats, do’s, and don’ts for images.
-It indicates the usage of photos, illustrations, and other types of graphics describing how to edit images, what colors to place them with, and other design elements related to the images.
+It outlines the usage of photos, illustrations, and other types of graphics.
+It also describes how to edit images, which colors to pair them with, and other design elements related to the visuals.

 Takeaway